zephir-lang/zephir-vscode/README.md

 # Zephir for VSCode

-Zephir Language syntax highlight for VSCode.
+Zephir Language support for VSCode.

 ## License